godfreydoo/godfreydoo/README.md

 - 🔭 I’m currently working on cracking the coding interview
-- 🌱 I’m currently learning about developing blockchain technology and applications
+- 🌱 I’m currently learning about developing applications with blockchain technology
-- 👯 I’m looking to collaborate on Web 3.0 projects, or any projects that make technology more accesible to the world
+- 👯 I’m looking to collaborate on projects that make the web more accesible to the world
 - 💬 Ask me about JavaScript, React, Node.js, or Product Management
 - ⚡ Fun fact: I make the best chocolate chip cookies 🍪